-March 19, 2019
+March 24, 2020

-The Honorable Peter K. Rahn Secretary Maryland Department of Transportation 7201 Corporate Center Drive P.O.
+The Honorable Gregory Slater Secretary, Maryland Department of Transportation 7201 Corporate Center Drive P.O.
 Box 548, Mail Stop 200 Hanover, MD 21076

-Re: FY 2020 Transportation Program Priorities
+Re: FY 2021 Transportation Program Priorities

-Dear Secretary Rahn:
+Dear Secretary Slater:

-Thank you for the opportunity to submit St. Mary's County's priorities for your use in preparing the FY 2020 Consolidated Transportation Program.
+Thank you for the opportunity to submit St. Mary's County's priorities for your use in preparing the FY 2021 Consolidated Transportation Program.

-As noted last year, the Commissioners of St. Mary's County were pleased with changes made to implementation of "Road Kill Bill" (HB 1013) and with the construction progress on the Woodland Acres and Moakley Street Break-Out Projects for our top-two ranked major highway projects.
-St. Mary's County hopes that the new scoring criteria will more fairly rank future St. Mary's County construction projects, but we remain concerned with the slow progress toward construction of the major aspects of scope for our top ranked projects.
+As noted last year, the Commissioners of St. Mary's County were pleased with the construction progress on the Woodland Acres and Moakley Street Break-Out Projects for our top-two ranked major highway projects.
+St. Mary's County hopes that the new scoring criteria will continue to more fairly rank future St. Mary's County construction projects, but we remain concerned with the slow progress toward construction of the major aspects of scope for our top ranked projects.

-As in recent years, we have limited the number of priority projects in light of current funding challenges and the significant transportation needs throughout the state.
-St. Mary's County has three Major Highway Projects for your consideration.
-Consistent with the Chapter 725 process, we have included copies of the project questionnaires and maps, and have copied our request to the local delegation for their endorsement.
-We have also submitted these high priority projects for the Chapter 30 scoring process.
+This county realizes MDOT's challenges and the significant transportation needs throughout the state and has focused on fundable projects rather than those with little opportunity based on previous experience (see note below).
+Consistent with the Chapter 725 process, we have included copies of the project questionnaires and maps and have copied our request to the local delegation for their endorsement.
+We have also submitted these high priority projects for the Section 30 scoring process.